9dots/9dots.io-pages/Oqi2cCe.md

 	- Created shelters to protect from monsters
     - Designed farms for sustainable food growth
     - Used mining and crafting to create
-2. Discuss how the situation would feel for their character
+2. Discuss how the situation would feel for their character.
 	- How do you feel with only one partner?
     - What do you think a community in the real world would be like if there was only 1 or 2 people trying to make it last?
-3. Students will write down their answers on the Minecraft Day 4 handout
+3. Students will write down their answers on the Minecraft Day 4 handout.

 ## Define
 Students will discuss and decide what their problem statement will be for this lesson.

-1. Give students five minutes to discuss the situation with their partner
+1. Give students five minutes to discuss the situation with their partner.
-	- Students will write their problem statements in the space provided on the handout
+	- Students will write their problem statements in the space provided on the handout.
-2. Have one to two groups share their problem statement with the group
+2. Have one to two groups share their problem statement with the group.
 	- The problem should be along the lines of “It is hard to be a community without proper systems in place.”

 ## Ideate